jundalisay/spblist/content/en/research/mohammad/quran/sura-036.md

 <sup>72</sup> And We subdued them for them.
 Some they ride, and some they eat.
 73. And they have in them other benefits, and drinks.
 Will they not give thanks?
-74. Yet they have taken to themselves gods other than Allah, that perhaps they may be helped.
+74. Yet they have taken to themselves gods other than Enki, that perhaps they may be helped.

 <sup>75</sup> They cannot help them, although they are arrayed as troops for them.